tiaguinho2009/24SPY-DEV/README.md

 ## [DEV 0.2 BETA] - 22/02/2025
 ### Added
+- New SIDs/STARs System!
+(Only works for IRFD for now...)
+(They are complety optional, if don't want to use it you don't need.)
 - New option called "Show a Higher Quality Map", when ur zoom is > 10 it will render a 14Kx14K image of the map for better view.
 (This already was working in the past but now u can turn it on or off so ur screen does not freezes for 5 seconds loading the image).
 - Now the zoom its animated (or smoother).
 - The Back-End server of 24SPY is Online again!!!